PBGUX/pb-design-system/README.md

 ],
 ```

-*Optional*: to use Bootstrap 4's javascript components (dropdowns, tooltips, and/or popovers) you will also need to install Boostrap 4 `npm install bootstrap@4.0.0-beta` and load its js files in the scripts array
+*Optional*: to use Bootstrap 4's javascript components (dropdowns, tooltips, and/or popovers) you will also need to install Boostrap 4 `npm install bootstrap` and load its js files in the scripts array

 ```json
  "scripts": [